Financial-Times/concept-search-api/README.md

 - index-name (defaults to concept)
 - elasticsearch-index (defaults to concept)
 - search-result-limit (defaults to 50)
+- max-ids-limit (defaults to 1000)
+- autocomplete-result-limit (defaults to 10)
 - elasticsearch-trace (defaults to false)

 ## How to test